Pope Honorius III: Approval of religious orders and other works

 Pope Honorius III approved the Dominican Order in 1216, the Franciscan Order in 1223, and the Carmelite Order's Rule of St. Albert of Jerusalem in 1226.

 In 1219 Honorius III invited Saint Dominic and his companions to take up residence at the ancient Roman basilica of Santa Sabina, which they did by early 1220.
 Before that time the friars had only a temporary residence in Rome at the convent of San Sisto Vecchio, which Honorius had given to St. Dominic c.
 1218, intending it to become a convent for a reformation of nuns in Rome under Dominic's guidance.
 The studium conventuale at Santa Sabina was the forerunner of the Dominican studium generale at Santa Maria sopra Minerva.

 In 1217 Honorius III gave the title of King of Serbia to Stefan the First-Crowned.

 During his pontificate, many of the tertiary orders came into existence.
 He approved the Franciscan Brothers and Sisters of Penance Rule in 1221 with the bull Memoriale propositi.
-He also approved the religious congregation "Val des Ecoliers" (Valley of scholars), which had been founded by four pious professors of theology at the University of Paris, France.
+He also approved the religious congregation "Val des Écoliers" (valley of scholars), which had been founded by four pious professors of theology at the University of Paris, France.

 Being a man of learning, Honorius insisted that the clergy receive a thorough education, especially in theology.
 In the case of a certain Hugh whom the chapter of Chartres had elected bishop, he withheld his approbation because the bishop-elect did not possess sufficient knowledge, quum pateretur in litteratura defectum, as the Pope stated in a letter dated 8 January 1219.
 He even deprived another bishop of his office on account of illiteracy.
 Honorius bestowed various privileges upon the University of Paris and University of Bologna, the two greatest seats of learning during those times.
 In order to facilitate the study of theology in dioceses that were distant from the great centers of learning, he ordered in the bull Super specula Domini that some talented young men should be sent to a recognized theological school to study theology with the purpose of teaching it afterwards in their dioceses.